-The mission of Greenwoods Counseling & Referrals, Inc. is to provide access to high-quality and affordable mental healthcare and related social services for individuals and families living or working in Litchfield County.
+The mission of Greenwoods Counseling & Referrals is to ensure swift, affordable access to quality mental healthcare, regardless of ability to pay, for individuals and families living and working in Litchfield County.

 Why It Matters

 Greenwoods began as a small grass-roots agency, and we will always retain our personal, intimate approach to our services and programs.
 Providing access to excellent care is central to our mission, a service that is badly needed.
 Lack of access to quality behavioral health and social services is a well-established and appalling fact.

 People face a variety of obstacles that reduce their access to quality behavioral healthcare.
 Only half of those who need help actually get it.
 A January 2013 study by the U.S. Substance Abuse and Mental Health Services Administration concluded that many people (50%) don’t get help because they can’t afford it or their insurance won’t cover it; they don’t think they need it (39%); or they are afraid that friends, family members, neighbors and employers will have a negative attitude about them if they seek treatment (35%).
 Poor access also may stem from the helplessness family members and friends feel because they simply don’t know how or where to get help for a troubled loved one.
 Finding appropriate care is even more problematic in a rural area like Litchfield County, where mental health services are often spread out geographically and hard to access.
 Greenwoods maintains a robust network of mental health professionals and resources in the community.
 Having this network of professionals and resources allows us to quickly connect people in need with the services that can help.
 This type of service is truly unique.
 There is nothing else like Greenwoods in Connecticut, and possibly the country.